douglas-guyett-mg/crimson-pangolin/documentation/turn/fast-path-optimization.md

 ## Key Principle

-**The architecture is independent of implementation.** Whether implemented as modular hobgoblins or a single fast path LLM call, the turn architecture remains the same.
-The hobgoblins are a specification of what needs to happen, not necessarily how it's implemented.
+**The architecture is independent of implementation.** Whether implemented as modular daemons or a single fast path LLM call, the turn architecture remains the same.
+The daemons are a specification of what needs to happen, not necessarily how it's implemented.